shine5402/LifiGAN/README.md

 In short, LiFi-GAN is a [HiFi-GAN V1](https://arxiv.org/abs/2010.05646) variant, with a lighter V1-C8C8I generator from [iSTFTNet](https://arxiv.org/abs/2203.02395) and a lighter MFD discriminator from [Basis-MelGAN](https://arxiv.org/abs/2106.13419).
 It also uses STFT loss from Basis-MelGAN and dropped out feature loss as Basis-MelGAN mentioning it can make the network failing to converge.
 In our testing, this model can have ~50% faster inference speed and ~50% faster training speed, while maintaining a pretty good audio quality.

 `Disclaimer: This repo is build for testing purpose.
 The code is not optimized for performance, nor have being well commented and tested.
+Modifications are rushed in hurry so a lot of temporary solutions involved.
 It should not being considered production ready.`

 ## Enviroment requirement
 It should stays same as [HiFi-GAN](https://github.com/jik876/hifi-gan).
 You may need to upgrade torch buliding against newer cuda version for newer GPU though.